ricoapon/fly-io-demo/README.md

 like this:

 ```
-postgresql://weathered_sky_5211:<random characters>@top2.nearest.of.weathered-sky-5211-db.internal:5432/weathered_sky_5211
+postgres://weathered_sky_5211:<random characters>@top2.nearest.of.weathered-sky-5211-db.internal:5432/weathered_sky_5211
 ```

+Note that it starts with `postgres` and not `postgresql`!
+It took my quite some time to see this...
 Transform this URL to look as follows:

 ```
 jdbc:postgresql://weathered-sky-5211-db.internal:5432/weathered_sky_5211